 AI screening introduces real risks if left unchecked, and responsible recruiters plan for them rather than discovering them later.

 Bias amplification.
-A model trained on narrow data can disadvantage non-native speakers, candidates with unconventional career paths, women returning from career breaks, or underrepresented groups.
-AI doesn't remove human bias automatically; it can entrench it at scale if no one is watching.
+A model trained on narrow data can disadvantage non-native speakers, candidates with unconventional career paths, or underrepresented groups.
+AI does not remove human bias automatically; it can entrench it at scale if no one is watching.

 Black-box scoring.
-If a tool can't explain why it scored someone the way it did, you can't defend the decision, audit it, or correct it.
+If a tool cannot explain why it scored someone the way it did, you cannot defend the decision, audit it, or correct it.
 Opaque scoring is a liability, not a feature.

 Over-reliance.
-The failure mode isn't AI making a bad call.
-It's a recruiter treating the AI's ranking as a verdict rather than a signal.
+The failure mode is not AI making a bad call.
+It is a recruiter treating the AI's ranking as a verdict rather than a signal.

-The guardrails that matter: insist on explainability, audit results regularly for disparate impact (by gender, region, and language), test the tool on your own historical hires and diverse CV formats before you trust it, and keep a human in the loop for every meaningful decision.
+The guardrails that matter: insist on explainability, audit results regularly for disparate impact, test the tool on your own historical hires before you trust it, and keep a human in the loop for every meaningful decision.
 The rule of thumb: use AI to validate, summarise, and compare candidates, never to reject them on its own.
-Evidence should guide judgement, not replace it.

 What AI Resume Screening Costs

-To calculate real ROI, don't just compare prices.
+To calculate real ROI, do not just compare prices.
 Estimate the recruiter hours saved, the reduction in time-to-hire (every vacant day has a cost), and the improvement in hire quality measured by early performance or 90-day retention.
-A tool that costs more but cuts time-to-hire by a week on high-volume roles often pays for itself many times over.
-For MENA teams, factor in whether the pricing is in local currency and whether the tool's accuracy on your actual (often bilingual) applicant pool justifies the spend.
+For MENA teams, factor in whether the tool's accuracy on your actual (often bilingual) applicant pool justifies the spend.
 A cheaper tool that mis-parses half your CVs is no bargain.

 How to Choose an AI Screening Tool: A Checklist